sjparkinson/uncomplicated.systems/_posts/2018-06-05-docker-0110-dockerfiles-and-volumes.md

 You may have heard of heard of them already.
 So what are they?

 Let's answer a question with a question.
-How can I run a database in Docker, or anything else that needs persistance for that matter?
+How can I run a database in Docker, or anything else that needs persistence for that matter?

 If we have a look at [the Docker Hub page for the MySQL database](https://hub.docker.com/_/mysql/) we can work out how to run it locally.